 The developmental approach

 We work with developmental models and find them helpful in many ways, especially when working with leadership development.
-We draw on models from different researchers, such as Susanne Cook-Greuter (ego/self development), Bill Torbert (action logics), Robert Kegan (orders of consciousness and immunity to change) or Theo Dawson and her team (Lectica/LDMA).
+We draw on models from different researchers, such as Susanne Cook-Greuter (ego/self-development), Bill Torbert (action logics), Robert Kegan (orders of consciousness and immunity to change), or Theo Dawson and her team (Lectica/LDMA).
+We use science-based practical top diagnostic and formative assessments to support optimal and robust learning and development.

-We support people, leaders, through capacity building of fundamental skills, like the ability to feel, the ability to direct one’s attention, to dis-identify from previously held viewpoints and identities, the ability to integrate projections and shadow material.
+We support leaders and teams, through capacity building of fundamental skills, like the ability to feel, the ability to direct one’s attention, to dis-identify from previously held viewpoints and identities, and the ability to integrate projections and shadow material.
 This work is directed inwards, bottom-wards, lateral, around, but not necessarily “up”.
 In this sense, vertical development, just as happiness, can be a peculiar by-product and result of this kind of work.
-Often we have found that an over-emphasis of vertical development as “growth” is often both counter-productive and partial.
-This is why we hold “developmental logics” lightly.
+Often we have found that an over-emphasis on vertical development as “growth” is often both counter-productive and partial.
+This is why we hold “developmental logic” lightly.

-Enabling people at any level to gain awareness around their personal patterns and the ability to dis-identify with un-reflected identities is the key for us.
+Our approach to enabling leaders and teams at any level to gain awareness around their personal patterns and the ability to shift away from un-reflected blind spots or unwanted reactive tendencies proves a key for leadership effectiveness.